 Tutorial for Bleaching your Hair Blonde, Platinum or White at Home

 I am going to post something that a lot of people have trouble finding: info on how to bleach your hair to white or platinum.
-It has been a bit over a year since I went totally blonde and many years to find this information!
-So with my findings, I’d like to share my experience with you all!
+It took me many years to find this information!
+With my findings, I’d like to share my experience with you all!
 Please note, I am not a licensed beautician.
-I never went to school for hair, so what may work for me may not work for you.
+What may work for me may not work for you.
 In my experience, most of the salons I’ve visited will not attempt to bleach dark hair platinum blonde.
 I have been stopped by beauticians many times to ask me how I got my hair so white.. read on and you will know my secrets!

-The inexpensive Sally Beauty Supply Bleaching Method: Sally Beauty Supply (www.sallybeauty.com) is a public beauty supply store that you can walk into any day of the week and purchase all of your bleaching products.
-You can also order online: (www.sallybeauty.com) I suggest that when you shop in the store, to request a Sally Card (you can also purchase one online now).
-It will cost you probably about 5 bucks or so, but in the end, it’s worth it!
-Especially since you will be touching up your roots about every four weeks, this membership will help you save money.
+The inexpensive Sally Beauty Supply Bleaching Method: Sally Beauty Supply is a public beauty supply store that you can walk into any day of the week and purchase all of your bleaching products.
+You can also order online: (www.sallybeauty.com) I suggest that when you shop in the store to request a Sally Beauty Club Card (you can also purchase one online now).
+It costs $5 for one year, and in the end, it’s worth it!
+Since you will be touching up your roots about every four weeks, this membership will help you save money.

 Wella Color Charm Liquid Permanent Hair Color #12A/1210 Frosty Ash – TONER: I use this on damp hair right after bleaching.
 This translucent, pastel violet toner is used with 20 or 30 volume creme developer, depending on how yellow your hair is.
 If after I touch-up my roots with bleach and see that they are too much into the yellow stage, I will use 30 vol. with this product for extra lifting.

 Manic Panic Virgin Snow Classic Formula Semi Permanent Hair Color Cream – TONER ALTERNATIVE: This herbal and protein-based dye contains no harsh chemicals.
 If my scalp is too sensitive to use a peroxide-based toner, I will use this.
 This is basically a pastel-colored conditioner.
 I use on damp hair with 10 minutes heat.
 (I use a softhood dryer) Without heat, I leave on for an hour with a plastic cap on.

 NEW !!
-Manic Panic Virgin Snow AMPLIFIED at BeautyDeals.com – TONER ALTERNATIVE: This is just like the MP Classic Toner above, except I feel like this one has a little more platinum power.
+Manic Panic Virgin Snow AMPLIFIED on Amazon – TONER ALTERNATIVE: This is just like the Manic Panic Classic Toner above, except I feel like this one has a little more platinum power.
 See my tutorial on how to use this below!

 Ion Color Brilliance Powder Lightener 1 lb.
 Tub – BLEACH: This is the best inexpensive powder bleach I’ve tried.
 The consistency is really creamy and does not dry out like other powder bleaches.
-Read directions carefully and do the strand test!
+Read directions carefully and do a hair strand test first!

 Ion Sensitive Scalp 30 Volume Creme Developer 8 oz. – PEROXIDE: I use this strong developer every time I do my root touch-ups.
-Awesome developer that I sometimes mix with the below Clairol 40- vol. Pure White to make it a little stronger for my dark roots.
+An awesome developer that I sometimes mix with the below Clairol 40 – vol. Pure White to make it a little stronger for my dark roots.